ishaandey/node/week-3/README.md

 ### Description
 Use what you've learned to answer questions about a live, impactful dataset.
 We've already pulled out a few data sources and kept them in the `week-3/project-1` directory, but if you have another dataset in mind, go for it!

 - Come up with questions about the data: What trends exist?
 Does that contradict what we'd expect?
-How does X differ across Y?
+How does X differ across y?
 What are some key takeaways we can extract from the data?
 - Use what you've learned from pandas to write a Python notebook: Be sure to annotate the code as you go along

 ### Deliverable